Breadcrumb

 Only your health-care provider can help you understand your individual test results in relation to your complete health picture.

-- Remember to bring your BC Services Card with your Personal Health Number to your lab appointment.
+- Bring your BC Services Card with your Personal Health Number to your lab appointment.

 - If you received a printed requisition from your physician, bring this with you to your appointment